 4. Bok Choy Soup

 The Chinese lettuce, Bok Choy – sometimes spelt Pak Choy – is a regular feature of Asian cuisine.
 Just like lettuce, the whole plant is edible, and it has a cabbage-like, bitter, peppery taste and makes for a great broth.
 Bok Choy can be prepared in a variety of ways and you will find it in the soups and also added in its raw form to salads.

 Scented with aromatics like ginger, and mixed with vegetables and mushrooms, the Bok Choy soup offers a very hearty meal.
 Enjoy the Bok Choy which is offered in various forms at the eateries in McLeod Ganj.

 It is extremely simple but highly nutritious, a combination irresistible to anyone looking for a comfort food in cold weather.
 Many Tibetans consider it a complete meal in itself and not as just another soup.
-The Nepalese version of the dish, Amdo Thukpa is flavored with spices and chillies.
-This makes it a local favorite during the colder months.
+The Nepalese version of the dish, Amdo Thukpa is flavoured with spices and chillies.
+This makes it a local favourite during the colder months.

 Popular Japanese & Korean foods in McLeod Ganj

 A Japanese marvel, sushi is made with fillets of often uncooked fish, wrapped in Japanese seaweed, and garnished with sauces and tiny flecks of sesame and served with specially prepared rice.
 Sushi is often served with pickled ginger, wasabi, and soy sauce.